Fortivera/Fortivera/README.md

 ### Hi there! 👋

-My name is Anton and I'm a software engineer from Canada.
+My name is Anton and I'm a full-stack developer from Canada.
 Here's some info about me!

 ⚡ Projects: